zoedesimone/wwr-semantic-segmentation/README.md

 We create two kinds of image pair datasets for the FCN Architecture and the Segformer architecture.

 Original images are resized and normalized for the FCN architecture.

 ![Figure1](/fig/Figure1.png)

 We obtain SegFormer model labels including exterior windows, by using a pre-trained SegFormer with a ResNet50dilated + PPMdeepsup encoder and decoder architecture to detect the building area in the images, and overlay window masks developed for the FCN architecture(above).
-We converted the output to greyscale masks encod- ing a single number per pixel, representing the encoded semantic label in the ADE20K semantic categories.
+We converted the output to greyscale masks encoding a single number per pixel, representing the encoded semantic label in the ADE20K semantic categories.

 ![Figure2](/fig/Figure2.png)

 The dataset can be found [here](https://drive.google.com/drive/folders/1_QZlS601vPEbiGORTF3KWj8qoM1H08vo?usp=drive_link), and the code to prepare the Segformer dataset can be found [here](SegformerDatasetGeneration_Visualization.ipynb).